Access Keys:

 Key Stage 5

 At Key Stage 5 students will study two modules.
-With Mrs McBride the students will study the Acts of the Apostles, Corinthians and Galatians and with Mr Kelly the students will study Ethics.
+With Mrs McBride the students will study the Acts of the Apostles, Corinthians and Galatians and with Mr Kirk the students will study Ethics.

 Extra-Curricular Visits and Trips